+Neisseria gonorrhoeae and Neisseria meningitidis are Gram-negative diplococci (kidney bean-shaped) with flattened sides.
+They are characteristically found inside polymorphonuclear leucocytes.
+They are non-sporing, non-motile, and oxidase positive.
 They have exacting growth requirements and do not grow on ordinary media.
-Growth occurs on media enriched with blood or serum like Chocolate Agar, Thayer Martin Agar and Modified New York City Medium.
+Growth occurs on media enriched with blood or serum like Chocolate Agar, Thayer Martin Agar, and Modified New York City Medium.

 Some of the notable differences between them are:

-|Characteristics||Neisseria gonorrhoeae (Gonococci)||Neisseria meningitides (Meningococci)|
+|Characteristics||Neisseria gonorrhoeae (Gonococci)||Neisseria meningitidis (Meningococci)|

-|Capsule||No polysaccharide capsule||Yes (has a prominent polysaccharide capsule; and is divided in to 13 serologic groups on the basis of capsular antigens)|
+|Capsule||No polysaccharide capsule||Yes (has a prominent polysaccharide capsule and is divided into 13 serologic groups based on capsular antigens)|

-|Pili||Yes (One of the most important virulence factor; nonpiliated strains are avirulent)||Yes|
+|Pili||Yes (one of the most important virulence factors; nonpiliated strains are avirulent)||Yes|

 |Portal of Entry||Genital||Respiratory|

 |Meningitis and meningococcemia|

 |β-Lactamase Production||Common||Rare (Penicillin G is the treatment of choice for meningococcal infection)|

-|Vaccine available||No||Yes (Conjugate vaccine and unconjugate vaccine is available)|
+|Vaccine available||No||Yes (conjugate vaccine and unconjugated vaccine are available)|